-2.5 Cloisters etc.
+2.5 Cloisters etc

 These subjects are normally houses or cells which are used exclusively for contemplative monks or nuns who do not engage in any outside activity.
-The subjects may comprise a dwelling having accommodation such as chapel, refectory, common room, lecture room and bedrooms.
-As most of the occupiers would use the subjects as their permanent home, the main part of the entry should appear in the Council Tax Valuation List.
-Dependent on the nature of the subject any parts which fall to be entered in the Valuation Roll should be valued by reference to SAA Public Buildings Committee Note 9 (Valuation of Residential Homes) or SAA Public Buildings Committee Practice Note 24 (Valuation of Churches and Other Places of Worship).
+The subjects may include dwelling(s) having accommodation such as chapel, refectory, common room, lecture room and bedrooms.
+Any parts which fall under the definition of a dwelling in terms of Council Tax legislation should appear in the Council Tax Valuation List.
+The remaining parts which do not satisfy the definition of a dwelling, perhaps being of different use or occupation, should be entered in the Valuation Roll and valued with reference to SAA Public Buildings Committee Note 9 (Valuation of Residential Homes) or SAA Public Buildings Committee Practice Note 24 (Valuation of Places of Worship), depending on the style and construction of the building.